-- 15. No classes will be made other than those listed in the Fair Premium Book.
+- 14. No classes will be made other than those listed in the Fair Book.
 When making an entry, check to see if there is a class listed for that particular exhibit.
-Incorrect entries will be rejected and returned to members for necessary corrections. - 16.
+Incorrect entries will be rejected and returned to members for necessary corrections. - 15.
 Members will be allowed to enter multiple exhibits in each class in Youth Hall.
 County only classes are designated by starting with a "c-".
 Items entered in County Only classes are not eligible to move onto State Fair.
-Only the first-place item from each age division in numbered classes will move onto the State Fair. - 17.
-All awards and placings of contest/show by judges will be considered final and shall not be subject to change, except by the judge him/herself.
-In an instance where a judges score/placing are tabulated by a third part and an error is believed to be found, the issue must be presented to the Department superintendent or 4-H Fair board member within 2 hours following the presentation of the award.
-If an error is corroborated by the show official, the award shall be returned and presented to the rightful recipient. - 18.
-Protests If after talking to the Department Superintendent/Leader Advisor, the complaining party is not satisfied, a formal protest may be filed.
-All protests must be made in writing and accompanied by a deposit of \$50.00 per name on the complaint, which will be forfeited if the protest is not sustained.
-Protests must state plainly the cause of the complaint or appeal and must be delivered to the Bernalillo County 4-H Fair board immediately after the occasion of such protest.
-Protest in poultry, rabbit, cavy, and goat must be filed by the close of judging.
+Only the first-place item from each age division in numbered classes will move onto the State Fair. - 16.
+All awards and placings of contests/shows by judges will be considered final and shall not be subject to change, except by the judge him/herself.
+If you have a disagreement, you must follow the steps below to file a formal complaint. - Procedural Protest: In an instance where a judge's score/placing are tabulated by a third party and an error is believed to be found, the issue must be presented to the Department Superintendent or 4-H Fair Board Member within 2 hours following the presentation of the award.
+If an error is corroborated by the show official, the award shall be returned and presented to the rightful recipient. - Formal Protests: If after talking to the Department Superintendent and/or County Extension Agent/s, the complaining party is not satisfied, a formal protest may be filed. - Protest Process: All formal protests must be made in writing and accompanied by a deposit of \$50.00 per name on the complaint, which will be forfeited if the protest is not sustained.
+Protests must state plainly the cause of the complaint or appeal and must be delivered to the Bernalillo County 4-H Fair Board President immediately after the occasion of such protest.
+Protest in all animal species must be filed by the close of judging.
 All other protests must be filed no later than 1PM the day before the Junior Livestock Sale.